nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 2. **Fast Source, Slow Downstream**: *How do we apply backpressure to help the system under high load?*

 If we work with a fixed-size buffer pool, we can apply backpressure to a source by rejecting its request to acquire a buffer.
-This could be done by returning an error and forcing the source to try again later.
+This forces the source to try again later.
 The source could then set a timeout and be woken up by the I/O executor at a later point to try again.
-Or, we could use a thread synchronization primitive like a condition variable or some other event-based mechanism to allow the source to continue when a buffer is available.
 In the meantime, the external system will be throttled.

 3. **Fast Sources, Slow Sources**: *How do we handle speed differences between sources and prevent fast sources from stealing all resources?*